MarioIannotta/Nomosi/README.md

 <summary>Type-safe by design</summary>
 <p>

 Leveraging Swift's type system and latest features, with Nomosi you won't ever need to handle JSON and mixed data content directly.
-You can forget about third party libraries such as Marshal and SwiftyJSON.
+You can forget about third party libraries such as `Marshal` and `SwiftyJSON`.

 </p>
 </details>